Watercooler Pick

 Apple TV+

-Few Americans are aware that the Philippines is a basketball-crazed nation, so the honor of hosting the tournament for the first time in 45 years is nothing short of mind-boggling.
-The excitement and anticipation around the sport has reached fever pitch in this part of the world.
+Few Americans are aware that the Philippines is a basketball-crazed nation, so the honor of hosting the tournament for the first time in 45 years was mind-boggling.
+The excitement and anticipation around the sport reached a fever pitch in this part of the world.

-So it’s not surprising that Apple’s Stephen Curry: Underrated has been rising up the charts here over a month after it was released.
+Apple’s Stephen Curry: Underrated rose up to top the charts here within a month of its release.
 The documentary chronicles Curry’s meteoric rise from an undersized underdog to a revolutionary NBA superstar.
-Unlike other documentaries that feature “freak” athletes, Underrated is more relatable, as Curry wasn’t born with apparent physical gifts.
-Instead, as we learn in the doc, his success is the result of hard work, perseverance, teamwork, and determination.
+But unlike other documentaries that feature “freak” athletes, Underrated is more relatable, as Curry wasn’t born with any apparent physical gifts.
+Instead, as we learn in the doc, his success is truly the result of hard work, perseverance, a lot of teamwork, and determination.

 Apple TV+